 Phase I Environmental Site Assessments

-ASTM 1527 Phase 1 Environmental Site Assessments (ESAs) are completed by a certified individual who has performed over 500 site assessments.
-The ASTM standard is designed to meet the liability concerns of third party lenders.
+ASTM 1527-13 Phase 1 Environmental Site Assessments (ESAs) are completed by a certified individual who has performed over 500 site assessments.
+The ASTM standard is designed to meet the liability concerns of third-party lenders.
 Lead time is normally 10 days to two weeks for completion of the survey and report.
 Phase 2 ASTM surveys are completed when there is reason to believe that subsurface contamination may be present.

-WC Environmental can perform an ASTM 1528 site assessment and produce a report for as little $350.00 on a residential property and $600.00 on a commercial property.
-The cost includes historical titles search (back a minimum of 60 years), color site photography, site search for erosion concerns, review evidence of underground storage tanks, evaluation of soil and of other environmental issues, conclusions and recommendations.
+- WC Environmental can perform an ASTM 1527 site assessment and produce a report including historical titles search (back a minimum of 60 years), color site photography, site search for erosion concerns, review evidence of underground storage tanks, evaluation of soil and of other environmental issues, conclusions and recommendations.
 We have completed environmental audits on residential, commercial, farm, health care, educational, and industrial properties.
 Numerous references are available.
 All surveys are completed and signed by an Environmental Professional as defined by the ASTM standard.

 Financial Assistance Available